-The next census will take place in the spring of 2020.
+The 2020 Census is now underway.
 Your participation is critical to ensure that you're fairly represented at all levels of government and that Schaumburg, Cook County and the State of Illinois receive a fair share of federal funding to support a wide variety of projects and services.

 Every 10 years, the U.S. Census Bureau counts every resident in the United States, as mandated by the Constitution.
-The 2020 Census begins on Wednesday, April 1, 2020.
-This date is recognized as National Census Day in the United States.
+Households are urged to complete the census questionnaire so everyone who lives at your address on April 1 (National Census Day) is counted.

 Read the U.S. Census Bureau's fact sheet, “Census 101: What You Need to Know.”

 Participating in the 2020 Census is a civic duty.
 An accurate census ensures fair representation on all levels of government, and census data is used to determine the allocation of more than $675 billion in federal funds annually to states, counties and cities across the country.
 The census provides critical information that lawmakers, business owners, teachers, and many others use to provide daily services, products, and support for you and your community.
 Every year, billions of dollars in federal funding go to hospitals, police and fire protection, schools, roads, parks and other resources based on census data.

 Why is the census important to the Schaumburg community?
 Click here to learn more.
 Census information is also available in the following languages:

 Self-response began in March 2020, when households received official Census Bureau mail that included an invitation to respond online, by phone, or by mail.
 The 2020 Census will be the first to let citizens provide responses online – even on your mobile device.
 For those who receive a postcard and fail to respond, Census Bureau employees will conduct non-response follow-ups.
 These in-person visits begin in May 2020 and last through July.
 View a sample copy of the 2020 Census Questionnaire.

 Read the U.S. Census Bureau's fact sheet, “How the 2020 Census will invite everyone to respond.”